 Both ends of the crescent are now gradually building up, and you will be able to see why it is a good idea to work on both ends at the same time.

-You could use any type of blossom to make this crescent, but because these are quick to make, they are an ideal way to practice making an arrangement that involves using a lot of components.
+You could use any blossom to make this crescent, but because these are quick to make, they are an ideal way to practice making an arrangement involving a lot of components.

 Next, another blossom pick and another leaf slightly lower on the stem.
 Refer to Video at 16:45